koashima/war/README.md

 <br>
 NO WAY!
 <br>
-Just put three more cards down and whoever has the hightest card takes it all!
+Just put three more cards down and whoever has the highest card takes it all!
 <br>
 The first player who has no cards left loses.
-(In this web app, if a player only has 2 cards left they lose.)
+(There is mercy in this web app, if a player only has 2 cards left they lose.)

 ## Technologies

 - HTML
-- CSS (CSS Grid)
+- CSS (Grid & Flex)
 - Javascript
 <br>

 ## Getting Started